PonasVoras/PHPprojects/ReadMe.md

   - So far, files can be saved with CSV, XML, JSON formats, more can be added
   - It is easily modifiable and readable
   - Spits exceptions if one is not careful

+Possible upgrades:
+  - More user interaction, so that some configuration could be done in CLI
+  - Actual conversion of file data, now files are just written plainly

 ```